docpad-archive/documentation/01-start/04-begin.html.md

 For this guide we'll create a [blog](http://en.wikipedia.org/wiki/Blog) and explain step-by-step how it's done.
 A blog is just a listing of posts/articles as well as some pages.
 Posts are intended to allow regular new content, like status updates, to be published, whereas Pages are more permanent, usually providing general background information.

 Great, let's get started!
-Oh, and if you ever get stuck, you have a question or need help, then then jump onto any of our [official support channels](/support) and we'll be right with you.
+Oh, and if you ever get stuck, you have a question or need help, then jump onto any of our [official support channels](/support) and we'll be right with you.
 Cheers!